redox-os/orbtk-book/src/de/ch02-02-workspace-orbtk-core.md

 ### The ron file structure

-In OrbTK, the structure `RonLocalizationBuilder` is defined to take values for the following parameters
+In OrbTk, the structure `RonLocalizationBuilder` is defined to take values for the following parameters

 * language: a String